lzell/louzell.com/markdown/notes/serve_https_on_localhost.md

     sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain localhost.cer
     :: Open Keychain Access > System and double tap 'localhost'
     :: Tap the 'Trust' chevron and verify that SSL is set to "Always Trust"

+If I am building an iOS app, drag `localhost.cer` on to the iOS simulator, and then trust it at `Settings > General > About > Certificate Trust Settings > "Enable Full Trust for Root Certificates"`

 Install nginx